KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 The parameter information:

-- "value": The value of the data (e.g. will be translated to CBOR)
+- "value": The value of the data (which will be CBOR-encoded)
 - "href": The href of the endpoint for the parameter

 | JSON Tag  | CBOR tag |